 Sail the Nile on a Traditional Felucca

 Glide along the Nile at sunset on a traditional felucca sailboat, watching temple silhouettes rise against golden skies.
 It's one of the most serene and magical ways to see Luxor’s landscape.
+For travelers seeking a longer journey, a multi-day luxury Nile cruise offers an unforgettable immersion into Egypt’s timeless river.

 Hot Air Balloon Rides Over Luxor